Xilinx/mlir-aie/programming_guide/section-5/README.md

 # <ins>Section 5 - Example Vector Designs</ins>

-There are a number of example designs available [here](../../programming_examples/) which further help explain many of the unique features of the NPU.
+There are a number of example designs available [here](../../programming_examples/) which further help explain many of the unique features of AI Engines and the NPU array in Ryzen™ AI.

 ## Simplest

-### Pass through
+#### Passthrough

 The [passthrough](../../programming_examples/basic/passthrough_kernel/) example is the simplest "getting started" example.
 It copies 4096 bytes from the input to output using vectorized loads and stores.
 The design example shows a typical project organization which is easy to reproduce with other examples.
 There are only really 4 important files here.
     * [`aie2.py`](../../programming_examples/basic/passthrough_kernel/aie2.py) The AIE structural design which includes the shim tile connected to the external memory, and a single AIE core for performing the copy.
 It also shows a simple use of the ObjectFIFOs described in [section 2](../section-2)